 If your child has been charged with a juvenile crime, it is important that

 you seek legal guidance from a

-Sarasota criminal defense attorney at The Law Office of Wyndel G. Darville, PLLC as soon as you can.
-When you
+Sarasota criminal defense attorney at once.
+Our team at The Law Office of Wyndel G. Darville, PLLC is prepared

-contact our firm, we can begin building a strong case that defends your and your child's
+contact our firm, we can begin building a strong case that defends you and your child's

 rights in the hopes of securing them a safe future.